Does Kratom Interact With Promethazine?

 Kratom produces both stimulating and sedating effects based on the dose — larger amounts cause sedation .
 Consuming kratom with promethazine increases the sleep-inducing effect of promethazine, leading to prolonged sedation.
 There may be disorientation and confusion.

 Seek medical advice before consuming kratom and promethazine together.
-Please visit the nearest health facility if you experience any side effects from using these drugs.
+Please visit the nearest health facility if you experience side effects from using these drugs.

 Promethazine is a drug that belongs to the first-generation antihistamine class.
 It is also an antiemetic and sedative .
 Promethazine acts as an antagonist at H1 histamine receptors and works at alpha-adrenergic receptors, NMDA receptors, and mesolimbic dopamine receptors in the brain.

-Promethazine is available in tablets, syrups, injections, and suppositories and is widely used for motion sickness, allergic conditions, and sedation.
+Promethazine is available in tablets, syrups, injections, and suppositories and is widely used for motion sickness and allergic conditions.
 The drug can cause severe sedation and paradoxical restlessness in some people.

 |Trade name||Phenergan, Phenadoz, Promacot, Promethagen|